jonathantribouharet/acts_as_uid/README.md

 ActsAsUID
 ======================

 A plugin for generate UID for ActiveRecord model.
-Usefull for obfuscate.
+Usefull for generate token or hide number of elements in your database.

 Installation
 ------------